The Economics of Social Data: Value of Social Data

-To quantify the data externality, we consider what would happen if consumer $ i$ held back her signal, given that the remaining $N-1$ consumers share theirs with the producer and with consumer $i$\emph{. }In this case, the consumer's ex ante utility is given by
+To provide some intuition as to what determines the sign of the data externality, we evaluate expression (\ref{de2}) under the two special information structures in Examples \ref{e1} and \ref{e2}.
+In both cases, we consider what would happen if consumer $i$ held back her signal, given that the remaining $N-1$ consumers share theirs with the producer and with consumer $i$\emph{.}